 - Main scale

-Main scale is graduated is centimeter while Vernier scale slides along the main scale and is graduated in division (less than millimeter).
+The main scale is graduated in centimeter while Vernier scale slides along the main scale and is graduated in division (less than the millimeter).

 - Two jaws